sker65/esphome-fan-controller/README.md

 # Other
 The "code" (its just a piece of yaml) also has the usual stuff enabled, like some system sensors about uptime and wifi.

-Also a regular webserver running on port 80 is included so that you can control the fans directy with the browser.
+Also a regular webserver running on port 80 is included so that you can control the fans directly within the browser.

 OTA updates are supported and it also features a restart button, if needed.